 You are not required to bring a guest, but if you would like to bring family members with you, you are allowed up to 2 guests.
 Romantic partners (boyfriends, girlfriends) or friends are not appropriate guests for this program.
 Please note you will not be with your guests for a majority of this program, including course enrollment.
 We do not recommend bringing small children to this event.

-One of the most important things you will do at Orientation is register for your first semester of classes.
-An advisor will be there to guide you on requirements for your major, but it’s a good idea to explore classes that fit your interests if you have room in your schedule.
+One of the most important things you will do as part of your Orientation experience is register for your first semester of classes.
+An advisor will help guide you on requirements for your major, but it’s a good idea to explore classes that fit your interests if you have room in your schedule.
 You can look at the schedule of classes for some ideas.

-Here is a list of some things to bring along for your day long Orientation Program:
+Here is a list of some things to bring along for your Orientation Program:

-Something to write with, a phone charger, a sweater (most buildings are air conditioned and can get cold), jacket, comfortable walking shoes, umbrella (if needed), and some spending money (meals are provided, but the Panther Shop will be open during orientation programs).
+Something to write with, a sweater (most buildings are air conditioned and can get cold), jacket, comfortable walking shoes, umbrella (if needed), and some spending money if you’d like (the Panther Shop will be open).

-Check out the Family Orientation Schedule-Document Coming Soon! so you know what to expect!
+Check the NSO Family Schedule!
 We recommend you do the following to get the most out of the (optional) Family Orientation program: